Duration: 20’

 Performance Note:

-So, Through the Looking Glass often looks back.
-The first movement, “Threnody,” appropriates the title of the ancient Greek lament, with wailing oboe and clarinet answered by an inexpressive string chorale and an enigmatic trumpet/percussion figure.
-The fourth movement, “A time there was…?,” presents a mythologized soundscape of an easier time: the strains of an imagined hymn alternating with the gentle syncopations of a 1920s-era dance hall tune.
-A kind of corrupted simplicity also emerges in the finale, “Serenity Now,” in which an insistently rhythmic melody is broken up by contrasting episodes that recall musical forms from past times only to be finally silenced by a return of “Threnody’s” caterwauling.
+By design, the music tends to look to the past.
+Looking Glass’s first movement, “Threnody,” appropriates the title of the ancient Greek lament, with wailing oboe and clarinet answered by an inexpressive string chorale and an enigmatic trumpet/percussion figure.
+The fourth movement, “A time there was…?,” presents a mythologized soundscape of an imagined, easier time: the strains of an invented hymn alternate with the gentle syncopations of a 1920s-era dance hall tune.
+Additionally, a kind of corrupted simplicity also emerges in the finale, “Serenity Now,” in which an insistently rhythmic melody is broken up by contrasting episodes that recall musical forms from past times only to be finally silenced by a return of “Threnody’s” caterwauling.